run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

 ## See Also

-To learn how to use port forwarding see:  [Quickstart Launch an Interactive Build Workload with Connected Ports](../../Researcher/Walkthroughs/walkthrough-build-ports.md).
+To learn how to use port forwarding see Quickstart document:  [Launch an Interactive Build Workload with Connected Ports](../../Researcher/Walkthroughs/walkthrough-build-ports.md).